mimo1112/Individual_Project/README.md

 A unit test, containing 20 tests, meant to test the robustness of SynonymRecognition.py
 - **TokenizeWithoutPunctuation:**
 A class with a single method.
 The method, tokenize_without_punctuation, takes in a String.
 The method utilizes NLTK's RegexpTokenizer to tokenize the inputted String.
 When invoking NLTK's RegexpTokenizer, a list is returned with the tokenized content.
 Said list from NLTK is returned.
+- **translateSentence:**
+- This is a class with a single function.
+This class is the Google Translate API that takes in a string a translates the string into Korean.